vubiostat/swc_workshop/README.md

     source activate workshop

+on MacOS and Linux, or:

+    activate workshop

+on Windows.

 ## Running Jupyter notebooks

 To use any of the Jupyter notebooks included in this repository, run the following command from the terminal: